wavefrontHQ/docs/pages/doc/dashboards_variables.md

 **Note** Dynamic dashboard variables allow you to specify only a single metric name, source, source tag, or point tag at a time.
 Use simple or list dashboard variables if you want to use wildcards that return more than 1 metric name, source, source tag, or point tag.

-To create a dynamic variable, put the dashboard into edit mode, add or edit a variable, and select **Variable Type &gt; Dynamic**.
+To create a dynamic variable, put the dashboard into edit mode, add or edit a variable, and select **Variable Type > Dynamic**.
 A Field dropdown list and Query field displays.

 ![dynamic with field options.png](images/db_var_dynamic_with_field_options.png)